 The museum also offers history of local watermen and the Blackistone Lighthouse.
 The museum store offers an array of unique gift and souvenir items with discounts for museum members.
 A large pier is adjacent to the museum and visitors are welcome to tie up and come by boat.
 The museum grounds offer a Potomac River Dory Boat Exhibit, an authentic one-room schoolhouse c.
 1820, and picnic tables on the waterfront for a scenic and relaxing picnic experience.
 The museum, schoolhouse, and grounds are handicap accessible.

 The museum offers many special events and programs throughout the year.
 Outreach programs and guided tours for students and adults are available by pre-arrangement.
 301-769-2222.
-Admission is $3 adults, $2 senior citizens and military, $1.50 for students 6 to 18, and free for children 5 and under.
+Admission.
+Call for details and hours.